Elements-Agency/benjaminjyoung/content/about.md

 Yes, I try to offer prints for everywhere artwork I create in order to allow much more affordable access to my work for more people to enjoy.
 The more people I can get to enjoy my art is my overall goal.

 ### Who do you use for framing your original paintings? ###
 [Cyrus Custom Framing &amp; Art Gallery](http://cyruscustom.com), in Canton Ohio.
-It's the quality work I want to resonate that comes with owning one of my original paintings.
+It's the quality work I want to resonate that comes with owning one of my original paintings and each frame is picked specifically to highlight the better qualities of each individual painting.

 ### How long have you been painting? ###
-Just a few months.
-I have not done any art since I was a child in middle school.
+Since December 2023.
+Prior to that, I have not done any art since I was a child in middle school.
+No formal education in art, other than going through the [Canton Art Institute](https://www.cantonart.org) in childhood.

 ### Do you do commissions? ###
 Yes, if I like the idea of what you want me to paint.
 I'm a strong believer of not doing it, if I won't enjoy it.
 The emotions go in to my work and do show.
 Please see my [commissions page](/commissions).

-### Will you sell me [insert painting] for less than listed? ###
+### Will you sell me [a certain painting] for less than listed? ###
 Yes.
-Only if you are local where you can pickup an original painting, where I don't have to pay for shipping or commission on my original curator site.
+Only if you are local where you can pickup an original painting, where I don't have to pay for shipping or commission for a curator site.
 This applies to originals only.
-Copy prints, I will not negotiate, as the profit margin is already too slim with my production costs.
+Copy prints, I can not negotiate, as the profit margin is already too slim with my production costs.
+I do however offer volume discounts on prints, which are automatically applied once added to the cart.
 Please [contact me](/contact) to discuss details and work out a price.

 ### Do you have a physical location? ###
 Yes, you can find me on the 2nd floor at [Patina Art Centre](https://www.patinaartscentre.com) in downtown Canton.